 Trinity Graduate School seeks applicants who desire graduate education within an evangelical Christian worldview.
 Admission to the graduate school is open to qualified persons of all denominations and fellowships, of any race, color, and national or ethnic origin, without regard to sex or handicap.
 For more information on admissions policies or procedures, please contact the location in which you are interested:

 Miami-Dade County Site (Kendall):

 Miami, FL 33186

 Admissions policies and procedures are subjected to change without notice.

 General Admission Requirements

-Applicants should be aware that in the admissions review all components of the application packet are examined with no one component serving solely as a basis for admission or rejection of an application.
+Applicants should be aware that in the admissions review all components of the application are examined with no one component serving solely as a basis for admission or rejection of an application.
 Also note that individual programs may have additional admission requirements described in the program prospectus in the catalog.
-Admission to the graduate school normally requires the following items:
+Applicants to Trinity Graduate School must meet the following requirements: